Skip to content

 await publisher.publish(envelope)

 The event substrate is the notification-flow mechanism per the Contract Surfaces page.
-Library code in worlds cannot import library code in platform, and vice versa (validator rule 2); notification flow between them uses the producer-owned typed-payload model (per ADR-065 D2) emitted onto the LISTEN/NOTIFY + outbox substrate (per ADR-044), and consumers parse via their own local <EventName>Event model (per ADR-065 D4).
+Library code in worlds cannot import library code in platform, and vice versa (the validator’s inter-context-import rule); notification flow between them uses the producer-owned typed-payload model (per ADR-065 D2) emitted onto the LISTEN/NOTIFY + outbox substrate (per ADR-044), and consumers parse via their own local <EventName>Event model (per ADR-065 D4).

 Pattern: platform publishes, worlds reacts